Kometa-Team/Kometa/docs/home.md

 2. Once you have installed Plex Meta Manager, create your [Configuration File](config/configuration.md).
 This file contains important information such as URLs and credentials needed to connect to services like Plex and TMDb

-3. After creating the Configuration File, you can start updating Metadata and building automatic Collections by creating a [Metadata File](metadata/metadata.md) for each Library you want to work with.
-If you'd rather use some of our pre-made Metadata Files, take a look at the [Plex Meta Manager Defaults](#defaults-and-user-metadataoverlay-files)
+3. After creating the Configuration File, you can start updating Metadata and building automatic Collections by creating a [Collection File](config/data/collections.md) for each Library you want to work with.
+If you'd rather use some of our pre-made Collection Files, take a look at the [Plex Meta Manager Defaults](#defaults-and-user-metadataoverlay-files)

 4. Finally, check out the [Wiki](https://metamanager.wiki/), you'll find new and exciting ways to truly unlock the potential of your libraries.